 Paso a Paso San Pedro

 Paso a Paso San Pedro is a private community organization that is responding to the chronic kidney disease crisis east of Chapala in the municipality of Poncitlán.
-Between 2010 and 2018, there have been 2,180 registered cases of kidney disease in the municipality.
+Between 2010 and 2018, there have been 2,180 registered cases of kidney disease in the municipality of 52,000.
+That’s 4.2% of the population.
 300 of those cases are children in the small village of San Pedro Itzicán, with another 270 children (28% of those tested) who are affected in nearby Agua Caliente.
 Currently, there are 4,000 children under analysis in the area.

 The state of Jalisco has 600,000 cases of kidney disease, making it the second-worst region in the world for kidney-related death and ailments.
 The epicenter of this crisis is just an hour east of Chapala.